From dissipationless to normal diffusion in easy-axis Heisenberg spin chain: Perturbed XXZ spin chain: next-nearest-neighbor interaction

 In Fig.~\ref{figS2}(b) we display the canonical MCLM results for dc ${\cal D}_C(m)$ as function of magnetization $m$.
 Again, the variation can be captured with parabolic dependence with universal $\zeta = 9.0$, while values ${\cal D}_0$ in this case still significantly vary with $\Delta_2$.
-In any case, obtained ${\cal D}_0 \ll {\cal D}_I$ are below the integrable values for all considered $\Delta_2 >0$.
+Obtained ${\cal D}_0$ are below ${\cal D}_I$ for all considered $\Delta_2 >0$.
 Finally, in Fig.~\ref{figS2}(c) we present the ${\cal D}_q(t)$ as extracted from spin correlation $S(q = 2\pi/L,t)$.
 One can notice the intermediate saturation ${\cal D}_q(t) \sim {\cal D}_I$ in unperturbed and weak $\Delta_2=0.2$ case, with saturation at longer $t$ indicating dissipative diffusion, even quantitatively consistent with the GC values following from Fig.~\ref{figS2}(b).